 In between, if you encounter errors when installing, you may want to fix it with the instructions.

 So there you go!
 That’s the newest version of macOS installed on your computer.
+When there’s a newer update, you can always update your Catalina to the latest version.

 OK, that’s enough for the installation.
 If you find it interesting or would like to add something here, I’d be interested to hear your thoughts.